Do you clench or grind your teeth when stressed?

 Stop Jaw Pain Today at North Meridian Dental Excellence

-Address your bruxism at the source with professional comprehensive treatment.
-Call our dentist in Indianapolis, IN at 317.204.7134.
+Address your bruxism at the source with comprehensive professional treatment.
+Call our dentist in Indianapolis, IN, at 317.204.7134.
 You can also request an appointment with one of our dentists.
 We are dedicated to performing high-quality dental care of the highest standard.
 Feel free to ask any further questions you may have about our services to a member of our staff.
 They will be happy to answer them for you.